senotrusov/fstate/README.md

 *   **Deterministic Hashing:** Uses `xxh3` for high-speed, non-cryptographic, 16-character hashes for both file contents and overall directory states.
 *   **Git Repository Analysis:** Differentiates between clean, unpushed, and dirty states, providing the branch, commit hash, and upstream URL.
 *   **Directory "Buckets":** For non-versioned folders, `fstate` scans and creates a file manifest with each file’s path, hash, and timestamp, stored in a hidden **`.fstate`** file inside the folder.
 The `BUCKET_HASH` reflects this manifest’s state.
 You can easily compare two `.fstate` files (e.g., from desktop and laptop) with `diff` to see added, removed, or changed files.
 *   **Built-in Bitrot Detection:** Compares the current file mtime and hash against the existing `.fstate` file.
-If a file's mtime is the *same* but its hash is *different*, it indicates potential bitrot and writes the new state to a separate `.fstate-after-bitrot` file.
+If a file's mtime is the *same* but its hash is *different*, it indicates potential bitrot.
+When this occurs, a `B` status is shown in the output, a warning is printed to `stderr` with the path of the affected file, and the new state is written to a separate `.fstate-after-bitrot` file.
 *   **Nested Entity Exclusion:** Automatically excludes any subdirectory that is itself a Git repository or another `fstate` bucket from its parent's hash calculation, ensuring clean, modular state tracking.
 *   **Common Root Relativity:** Automatically determines the longest common ancestor path for all input arguments, making output paths universally comparable across machines.